+January 2015 Page 16 of 146

 1.6 Program Analysis

-The following pages contain a jurisdiction analysis for the October 2011 and April 2012 data collections.
-Each jurisdiction analysis contains outcome measures, an analysis of how each site did per outcome measure, a comparison to the national average when applicable, and information regarding the Facility Improvement Plans.
+The following pages contain a jurisdiction analysis for the October 2013 and April 2014 data collections.
+Each jurisdiction analysis contains outcome measures, an analysis of how each site did per outcome measure, a comparison to the national average when applicable, and information regarding the Facility Improvement Plans (FIP).
 The results for the individual PbS outcome measures are as follows:

-PbS Outcom e Measures Security Pages 17-24
+PbS Outcome Security Pages 23-30

-Order Pages 25-38
+Measures Order Safety Programming Health Justice Reintegration Family Order Pages 31-46

-Safety Pages 39-54
+Safety Pages 47-66

-Programming Pages 55-82

-Health Pages 83-98
+Pages 67-92

-Justice Pages 99-106
+Justice Pages 93-108

+Pages 109-118

+Pages 119-144

-Reintegration Pages 97-133
+Pages 145-160

-Facility Improvement Plans All Program s Pages 27,92,130
+Facility Improvement Plans All Programs Pages 51,63,42

 1.7 PbS Program Wins Prestigious Award

 OJJDP's Performance-based Standards (PbS) for Youth Correction and Detention Facilities was one of five recipients of the 2004 Innovations in American Government Award from the Ash Institute for Democratic Governance and Innovation at Harvard University and the Council for Excellence in Government.
 The annual Innovation Award recognizes federal, state, and local programs that exemplify creative and effective government at its best.
 Winning programs receive \$100,000 grants to support replication and dissemination activities.
 The 2004 winners were chosen from among nearly 1,000 applicants.
 OJJDP launched the PbS program in 1995 to collect and analyze data to improve conditions and services in juvenile facilities.
-Developed under the direction of Edward J. Loughran, Executive Director, CJCA, PbS sets national standards for safety, education, health and mental health services, security, justice, and order within facilities and gives agencies tools to collect data, analyze performance results, design improvements, implement change, and measure effectiveness.
+Developed under the direction of Edward J. Loughran, Executive Director, CJCA, PbS sets national standards and gives agencies tools to collect data, analyze performance results, design improvements, implement change, and measure effectiveness.
 For additional information about the PbS program, visit www.pbstandards.org

-1.8 STAR Academy Wins Prestigious Award
+1.8 STAR Academy Wins Prestigious Barbara Allen Hagen Award

-The Council of Juvenile Correctional Administrators (CJCA) and the Performance-based Standards Learning Institute (PbS Li) have selected three juvenile facilities from around the country as winners of a national award recognizing outstanding and exemplary work to ensure that facilities are safe for youths and staff, hold youths accountable and provide effective rehabilitation services that prevent future crime.
+The Council of Juvenile Correctional Administrators (CJCA) and the Performance-based Standards Learning Institute (PbS Li) selects three juvenile facilities annually from around the country as winners of a national award recognizing outstanding and exemplary work to ensure that facilities are safe for youths and staff, hold youth accountable and provide effective rehabilitation services that prevent future crime.

-CJCA, the national organization for juvenile correctional agency leadership, announced the winners of the 2007 Performance-based Standards (PbS) Barbara Allen-Hagen Award on Aug.
-12. PbS is a program developed by CJCA that establishes national standards governing facility operations and provides performance outcomes twice a year that indicate how well correction and detention facilities are meeting the standards.
-The 2007 award winners listed below were selected based on their successful use of PbS data and outcomes to strategically plan, implement and sustain improvement for youths and staff:

-- Corrections: STAR Youth Challenge Center in Custer, South Dakota;

-- Detention: Bethel Youth Detention Facility in Bethel, Alaska; and

-- Co-located: Mountain View Youth Development Center in Charleston, Maine.

-PbS began in 1995, when CJCA was charged with the task of finding a way to improve juvenile facilities across the United States in response to the Congressionally mandated 1994 Conditions of Confinement Study.
-The program was funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) and launched by Barbara Allen-Hagen, Program Manager.
-CJCA and the PbS Learning Institute established the Barbara Allen-Hagen Award in her honor to recognize facilities that show extraordinary implementation of PbS and a long-lasting commitment to operating facilities that positively change young lives.
+The Barbara Allen Hagen recognition is awarded to one correction, one residential and one detention/assessment site annually.
+In 2007, STAR Academy Youth Challenge Center was the first correctional facility to receive this award.

+Ms. Allen-Hagen served as the PbS project monitor at the Office of Juvenile Justice and Delinquency Prevention (OJJDP), Office of Justice Programs, US Department of Justice in 1995 when the project was launched until her retirement May 2006.
+She was instrumental in obtaining federal support for PbS and was a continuous voice advocating on behalf of youths in the juvenile justice system.

+January 2015 Page 17 of 146

 1.9 PbS Recognizes STAR Academy

-PbS Learning Institute Committed to treating youths in custody as one of our own
+PbS Learning Institute

+Committed to treating youths in custody as one of our own